KaylaneM/KaylaneM/README.md

 - 👋 Hi, I’m Kaylane Moreira
 - 👀 I’m interested in React, Angular, Node, Typescript ...
 - 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...
+- 🙋🏻‍♀️ My pronouns are : She/Her
-- 📫 How to reach me ...
+- 📪 How to reach me : <a href="https://www.linkedin.com/in/kaylanemoreira/">Linkedin</a>

 <!---
 KaylaneM/KaylaneM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.